-It’s been a flying start to Central Indian Highlands Wildlife Film festival 2018 with the successful hosting of the first Wild Expedition at Churna in Satpura Tiger Reserve between February 9 and 11.
+It was a flying start to Central Indian Highlands Wildlife Film festival 2018 with the successful hosting of the Wild Expedition at Churna in Satpura Tiger Reserve between February 9 and 11.

 Central Indian Highlands Wildlife Film Festival (CIHWFF) aims to build a national-level campaign among one & all, especially the students and youth, to create greater awareness about nature and wildlife, which is so crucial for survival of humankind.
 Along with that, the festival also aims to give a viable platform to students, amateurs and aspiring wildlife filmmakers by facilitating them to record on camera nature & wildlife from close range, and providing them a stage to showcase their talent through CIHfestival.

 CREW (Crusade for Revival of Environment and Wildlife) is organising the Central Indian Highlands Wildlife Film Festival 2018 (CIHfestival 2018) in collaboration with the Wildlife Wing of Madhya Pradesh Forest Department, Sanctuary Asia, Sanctuary Nature Foundation and Regional Museum of Natural History between February and September this year.

 Wild Expeditions in Tiger Reserves

 February through May, CIHfestival Wild Expeditons/camps were lined up in Tiger Reserves of Madhya Pradesh to help the participants shoot and observe nature and wildlife from close range and to convey the message of conservation through films and documentaries, paintings and other art forms.

 1. Schools, colleges, corporates and individuals can contact us for participation in the competitive section of Central Indian Highlands Wildlife Film Festival 2018.